Ahmad Zahir: Musical style and contributions

-Death
+Assassination

-Zahir died on 14 June 1979, on his 33rd birthday.
-It was reported in the media that he died in a car accident around the Salang Tunnel, but some claim he was assassinated as his political stance was at odds with the Marxist government of the time; supposedly he was lured out the city by a close friend and two female accomplices and subsequently murdered.
-Others believe that he was murdered on the order of senior politician Hafizullah Amin, due to an affair between Zahir and Amin's daughter, or ordered by Amin's trusted aide Daoud Taroon.
+Ahmad Zahir was assassinated by unknown gunman from the top of a mountain on 14 June 1979, on his 33rd birthday.
+It was reported in the media that he was killed in a car accident around the Salang Tunnel, but some claim he was assassinated because his political stance was at odds with the Marxist government of the time; supposedly he was lured out the city by a close friend and two female accomplices and subsequently murdered.
+Others believe that he was murdered on the order of senior politician Hafizullah Amin or that of Amin's trusted aide Daoud Taroon due to an affair between Zahir and Amin's daughter.
 A large crowd of mourners attended Zahir's funeral in Kabul, clogging the city streets and bringing daily activities to a halt.

-He left behind a son, Rishad, from his first wife Najia with whom he eventually divorced.
+He left behind a son, Rishad, from his first wife Najia, who he eventually divorced.

 Legacy

 After his death, Zahir was considered a national hero.
-His tomb was destroyed by the Taliban in the late 1990s, but was later rebuilt by loving fans.
+His tomb was destroyed by members of the Taliban in the late 1990s, but was later rebuilt by loving fans.
 It was renovated as recently as 2018 by fans who have established a foundation in his name in hopes of continuing his legacy.

 His songs "Khuda Buwad Yaret", "Asman Khalist", "Agar Bahar Beyayad", "Laili Laili Jan", "Chashme Siya Dari", "Zim Zim (Kajaki Abroyet)" and many others, are known by the vast majority of Afghans.
 They are ranked as some of the greatest songs created in Afghanistan's musical history.

 Zahir was listed as one of 50 golden voices in history who have made their mark internationally, according to National Public Radio (NPR).

-The Academy Award-nominated American film director Sam French has been tapped in 2018 to direct a documentary film about Zahir's life.
+The Academy Award–nominated American film director Sam French was selected in 2018 to direct a documentary film about Zahir's life.